 How can parents help their athletes in recruiting?

 Whether or not reaching out to coaches on your athlete’s behalf is the right thing to do is subjectively unique to each situation, but as a parent, you can at least encourage them to reach out directly themselves.
 There was a recent submission to the CoachUp Q&A in regards to the appropriateness of high school athletes directly contacting college coaches.
 The simple answer is that it is completely acceptable.
-College coaches only have so much time which they can dedicate to recruiting, and there are no rules against them fielding communication from interested athletes.
+College coaches only have so much time that they can dedicate to recruiting, and there are no rules against them fielding communication from interested athletes.

 What is a parent’s role in the transfer process?